 Our purpose is to stimulate students - to awaken an interest in the history, politics, art and architecture of Rome, while engaged in advanced study of Latin and the people who spoke it.
 Most of the places we visit will be the immediate subject of the tutorial sessions.
 In such a setting, grammar becomes a map to a familiar place, and vocabulary a newly discovered old friend.
 Above all, we strive to preserve what some have called a "dead language" in living minds.
 And, as you probably know, such study has always been thought to be the irreplaceable foundation of a truly liberal education.

 A complete application includes all items listed below.
-Our application deadline is April 30.Please expedite all application materials to ensure a spot on the program.
+Applicants are encouraged to expedite all application materials to ensure a spot on the program.
+Our application deadline is January 15, 2020.

 If you have any questions about how to apply please contact the office at (972) 721-5181 or firstname.lastname@example.org.

-Final payment for the program is due May 8.
+Once accepted to the program registration forms must be submitted to register for courses.
+In addition, a program deposit of $500 is immediately due upon acceptance to reserve a student's place on the program.
+A second payment of $1500 is due in March and final payment is due in May.
 Payment may be made by mailing a check to the University of Dallas Rome & Summer Programs Office or by using the university's online payment portal, CashNet.

 The following documents are required for students under the age of 18 by the start of the program.
 Two sets of these forms must be obtained but only one set of the documents should be mailed to the office.